neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/FluidViewHelperReference.rst

 Useful for using the identity outside of the form view helpers (e.g. JavaScript and AJAX).

 Deprecated since 1.1.0.
-Use the f:format.identifier ViewHelper instead.
+Use f:format.identifier and f:format.json
+ViewHelpers instead.